dataplane/serverhosting/README.md

 dedicated (bare metal) systems that can run the latest stable version of Debian.
 We prefer services that are modestly priced and accept PayPal.
 We also seek rich IP address prefix diversity in IP address assignment from providers.
-We do not require much support nor a rich array of features.
+We do not require much support nor an extensive array of features.
 In fact our service demands are quite modest.
 We prefer long term commitments and reasonably stable providers.
 This list should reflect these preferences.

 Brief notes or comments about a server hosting provider based on